FahmiEqubal/KYC_360_Reg_Form/README.md

 # Registration

-Welcome to the Student Registration Management System project!
+Welcome to the Registration Management System project!
 This C# project provides a user-friendly interface for managing student registration and enrollment.
 Below, you'll find detailed information about the features, technologies used, and how to use the application.

 ## Features